 Centre for International Security

-The Centre for International Security Policy (CISP) at the Hertie School of Governance, established in 2016 under the leadership of Hertie School Professor Wolfgang Ischinger, aims to advance our understanding of the complex security challenges of the 21st century, particularly in Germany and Europe.
-Through teaching, CISP educates a new generation of German, European and global experts in international security policy.
-CISP’s research provides much-needed expertise on the pressing security issues of today and tomorrow.
-CISP is a hub for academics, policymakers and other stakeholders seeking to advance the increasingly important debate on security policy among experts and the wider public.
+The Centre for International Security at the Hertie School, established in 2016 under the leadership of Hertie School Professor Wolfgang Ischinger, aims to advance our understanding of the complex security challenges of the 21st century, particularly in Germany and Europe.
+Through teaching, the Centre for International Security educates a new generation of German, European and global experts in international security policy.
+The centre’s research provides much-needed expertise on the pressing security issues of today and tomorrow.
+It is a hub for academics, policymakers and other stakeholders seeking to advance the increasingly important debate on security policy among experts and the wider public.

-The Centre for Sustainability
+Centre for Sustainability